RPM-Prog3/remote_patient_monitoring/README.md

 ### Feature requirements:

-- [ ] A display of each vital sign plotted over the last n records, where n is selectable and display of ECG
+- [x] A display of each vital sign plotted over the last n records, where n is selectable and display of ECG
 - [ ] Visual alarms that indicate if the values are outside normal value
   - [ ] Warning
   - [ ] Urgent
-- [ ] A permanent record to be kept of average values for every minute during a day and also instances when there have been abnormal signs
+- [ ] A permanent record (database) to be kept of average values for every minute during a day and also instances when there have been abnormal signs
 - [ ] A tunable simulation of the vital signs and ECG for the system to display:
   - [ ] Simulate a normal patient
   - [ ] Simulate a patient who has abnormal vital signs